[version 10][version 9][version 8][version 7][version 6]

 A face is an ordered list of points, where a point is referred to by its label.
 The ordering of point labels in a face is such that each two neighbouring points are connected by an edge, i.e. you follow points as you travel around the circumference of the face.
 Faces are compiled into a list and each face is referred to by its label, representing its position in the list.
 The direction of the face normal vector is defined by the right-hand rule, i.e. looking towards a face, if the numbering of the points follows an anti-clockwise path, the normal vector points towards you, as shown in Figure 5.1.

-- Internal faces, which connect two cells (and it can never be more than two).
-For each internal face, the ordering of the point labels is such that the face normal points into the cell with the larger label, i.e. for cells 2 and 5, the normal points into 5.
+- Those faces that connect two cells (and it can never be more than two).
+For each internal face, the ordering of the point labels is such that the face normal points into the cell with the larger label, i.e. for cells 2 and 5, the normal points into 5;

-- Boundary faces, which belong to one cell since they coincide with the boundary of the domain.
+- Those belonging to one cell since they coincide with the boundary of the domain.
 A boundary face is therefore addressed by one cell(only) and a boundary patch.
 The ordering of the point labels is such that the face normal points outside of the computational domain.

 A cell is a list of faces in arbitrary order.
 Cells must have the properties listed below.

-- The cells must be contiguous,i.e. completely cover the computational domain and must not overlap one another.
+- The cells must completely cover the computational domain and must not overlap one another.

 A boundary is a list of patches, each of which is associated with a boundary condition.
 A patch is a list of face labels which clearly must contain only boundary faces and no internal faces.
 The boundary is required to be closed, i.e. the sum all boundary face area vectors equates to zero to machine tolerance.